LABORA-INF-UFG/xapp-workshop/contents/class_2.md

 ------------------------------------------------------------------------ **EXERCISE 2** ------------------------------------------------------------------------

-Edit the xApp cycle to log the xApp config-file as an `INFO` message at the beginning of the `_loop` function, before the `while` block.
+Edit the xApp code to log the xApp config-file as an `INFO` message at the beginning of the `entrypoint` function, before the starting the `_loop` thread.
-The config-file is accessable as the `_config_data` attribute of the `_BaseXapp` class.
+The config-file is accessible as the `_config_data` attribute (created by the `_BaseXapp` class).

-Then, install the `xapp2logsdlrest` by running:
+After editing the entrypoint, install the `xapp2logsdlrest` by running:

 ```bash
 bash update_xapp.sh